Volley Week logo

 Ferre Reggers (Milano) 25 +8 2 59%

 The numbers clearly show Nikolov's dominance.
-The Bulgarian surpasses Reggers in points, serve, and block, while in attack they are almost equal.
-Particularly indicative are his five aces and Nikolov's active participation in blocking an untypically strong element for an outside hitter at this level.
+The Bulgarian surpasses Reggers in points, serve, and block, while in attack, the two are almost equal.
+Particularly indicative are the five aces and Nikolov's active participation in blocking – an unusually strong element for an outside hitter at this level.

 An interesting and telling moment is that the difference between the two could have been just one point.
-Until the very end of the match, 31 points for Nikolov were displayed on the official screen in the hall and in the TV graphics, but after the match, the statistics were corrected.
-The fifth block, initially recorded to the Bulgarian's account, was transferred to another player, which reduced his final tally to 30 points.
+Until the very end of the match, 31 points for Nikolov were displayed on the official screen in the hall and in the TV graphics, but after the match ended, the statistics were corrected.
+The fifth block, initially attributed to the Bulgarian, was transferred to another player, which reduced his final tally to 30 points.

 The big picture

-The statistical correction does not change the essence in the direct clash, Alex Nikolov defeated Fere Reggers.
-Moreover, he did so not only as a pure scorer, but as a complete player who wins points on serve, on block, and in key moments in attack.
+The correction in the statistics does not change the essence – in the direct clash, Alex Nikolov defeated Ferre Reggers.
+Moreover, he did so not just as a pure scorer, but as an all-around player who decides points on serve, on block, and in key moments in attack.

 • more break points,